samulipo/samulipo.github.io/presentations.md

 # Recent Talks

+- 2023-09: *Calculemus!
+Robot scientists and the mechanization of scientific reasoning?* European Philosophy of Science Association, Belgrade (w/ Jaakko Kuorikoski)
 - 2023-07: *The division of cognitive labor and the structure of interdisciplinary problems.* ISSI workshop "Reflecting on Interdisciplinary Teams", online talk.
 - 2023-06: *Diversity-trumps-ability theorem and epistemic democracy.* Institutional Epistemology Workshop 2023, University of Helsinki
 - 2023-05: *Science studies as a social science*.
 Nordic Network for the Science of Science, DIAS, University of Southern Denmark. (w/ Petri Ylikoski)